ThePieBaker90/On-The-Rim/Armor and Shields/Properties/Jump Pack.md

   - Property
   - Jump-Pack
 ---
 A piece of armor that has the jump pack property grants the wearer the ability to jump anywhere within a circle with a 90ft radius.
-This ability may be used once per short rest for free or be recharged with one tank of [[Chemfuel]].
+This ability may be used thrice per short rest for free or be refueled with 1L of [[Chemfuel]].
+Refueling takes 30 seconds of time.

 If the wearer lands on a creature, the wearer may make an opportunity melee attack on the creature.